Thesis Nootropics Review

 Introducing Thesis Nootropics

 As above, Thesis Nootropics are smart drugs.
-They offer high quality nootropics that are designed to help with various aspects of your cognitive health and function.
-Their products all contain top shelf ingredients all proven to help your brain to work optimally.
+They offer high-quality nootropics that are designed to help with various aspects of your cognitive health and function.
+Their products all contain top-shelf ingredients all proven to help your brain to work optimally.

 They also do something a bit different.
-Where most nootropics – and most other supplements, for that matter – offer you the same over the counter pills as they would offer anyone else, Thesis bring personalized supplements to bear.
-Through their online store, you can fully personalize your nootropic options to make the most of your own specific needs and circumstances.
+Where most nootropics – and most other supplements, for that matter – offer you the same over-the-counter pills as they would offer anyone else, Thesis bring personalized supplements to bear.

 It’s really quite clever.

 They started out as FindMyFormula.com before rebranding a few years back.
 So, although ‘Thesis Nootropics’ may seem like a newcomer to the market, they have actually been around for a long time.
-They bring this pedigree to the fore with this product.

-With a customer base of over half a million users, they have proven themselves and then some.
 The data they hold from their research into nootropics is peerless – I can’t think of anyone with better.
 And they use it well, crafting and re-crafting their formulae with proper, diligent science and data in mind.

 The personalization process is actually quite straightforward too – at least, it is for the customer, which is always nice.

 You start off by going to their website and taking their questionnaire.
 Don’t worry, it’s not all that comprehensive, asking for only basic information.
 There is no need to take any lab tests or divulge your medical history.
-However, it’s enough for them to make a match for the nootropic blends that will best suit your needs.

 Optimize Your Mental Agility